techs-sus/cat/README.md

-# rolbox
+# cat

-rolbox is a random thing; idk what it is!
+cat is a _fast_ `MemoryStoreService` wrapper.

+it is a wrapper for `MemoryStoreService`, which is insanely plentiful with api calls.

+do not ever touch \_ variables